+Richter Scholarships on the Middle East, Turkey, India, Europe and Globalization

+Honors Projects:

+Yale University
-Richter Scholarships on the Middle East, Turkey, India, Europe and Globalization Honors Projects: "Building Bosnia" (2007) "Resisting Repression: Why Women Have Joined Nepal's Maoist Rebellion" (2008) "Tactical Nuclear Weapons in Post-Cold War Europe" (2009) "Immigration, Gender, and Complexity" (2010) "Turmoil and Transition in the Arabian Gulf" (2012) "The Role of NATO and its

-Partner States" (2013)

-"Terrorism and Homeland Security" (2013)
+- "Tactical Nuclear Weapons in Post-Cold War Europe" (2009) - "Immigration, Gender, and Complexity" (2010) - "Turmoil and Transition in the Arabian Gulf" (2012) - "The Role of NATO and its Partner States" (2013) - "Terrorism and Homeland Security" (2013) - "China in Africa: Third World Solidarity in the 21st Century" - "Democracy, Corporatism and Neoliberalism: Mexican Drug Trade in the 21st Century" (2014) - "Realpolitik and Foreign Intervention in the Spanish Civil War" (2014)

+and inclusion of race, gender, class, environmental, and third world issues in most of the courses offered in the department.

+The departmental curriculum contributes to the College's Key Competency Requirements as follows:

-- Speaking Key Competency PS 128, 306, 312, 315, 317, 362, and 363 serve as speaking-intensive courses for majors - Information Literacy and Informed Use of Technology -Specialized information literacy and technology skills are introduced in PS 230 (The Study of Politics) and further developed in both 200 and 300-level courses.
+- Writing Key Competency PS 227, 245, 314, 315, 317, 320, 326, 333, 342, 362, and 363 serve as writing-intensive courses for majors - Speaking Key Competency PS 128, 306, 312, 315, 317, 362, and 363 serve as speaking-intensive courses for majors - Information Literacy and Informed Use of Technology Specialized information literacy and technology skills are introduced in PS 230 (The Study of Politics) and further developed in both 200 and 300-level courses.
 Majors in International Relations gain exposure to these competencies in all upper-level seminars, especially in PS 317 (Advanced International Relations).